FritsHoogland/yb_stats-book/src/filter_hostname_match.md

 yb_stats --hostname-match 9000
 ```

-Or specify to use only the tablet server and master servers, thereby filtering the node-exporter output:
+Or specify to use only the tablet server and master servers, thereby filtering the node-exporter, YEDIS, YCQL and YSQL output:
 ```shell
 yb_stats --hostname-match '(7000|9000)'
 ```